mvassilevsky/NationStatesClone/README.md

 - API Nations Edit - sends a nation's attributes for the edit page
 - API Nations Index - sends each nation's attributes for the World (nation index) page
 - API Nations Show - sends a nation's attributes for the index page

+### Backbone.js

+#### Collections
+- Nations - overrides parse to extract nations from the response
+- Issues - overrides parse to extract issues from the response

+#### Models
+- Nation
+- Issue

+#### Views
+- IssueIndex - displays a nation's issues
+- IssueShow - displays a specific issue and its options
+- NationsIndex - displays the World page
+- NationShow - displays the nation's stats and description
+- NationEdit - allows editing the logged-in nation's

+#### Router
+- Router - routes to show the View pages